 Often you hear the adage, material things don't bring happiness, positive experiences are what make us happy.
 But I don't get this.
 What if you need a certain material thing to have a positive experience?
 Anyway, read on...

-My Mini Enlightenment by Brian Hines
+My Mini Enlightenment

 It was a great day when my consciousness attained a state of pristine clarity that I had never experienced before.
 Finally, after more than thirty years of daily meditation and deep study of the world’s most profound religious and philosophical writings, I finally knew in my heart of hearts what would bring me genuine happiness.